Accommodation

 ATDW pixel

-ROYSTON RETREAT is a lovely 3 bedroom holiday home that accommodates up to 6 guests with only a short walk to the beach.
+Royston Retreat is a lovely three-bedroom holiday home that accommodates up to six guests with only a short walk to the beach.

-Open plan kitchen with dishwasher, fridge/freezer, electric oven/stove top, microwave, kettle, toaster, toastie machine, rice cooker, pura tap, slow cooker.
-Dining with large dining table, stereo-blue tooth, lounge with large smart TV, Blue Ray player, reverse cycle split system airconditioner.
+It features an open-plan kitchen with a dishwasher, refrigerator, electric oven and stovetop, microwave, kettle, toaster, toastie machine, rice cooker, pura tap, and slow cooker.
+The dining room features a large dining table, Bluetooth stereo, lounge with a large smart TV, Blu-ray player, and reverse cycle split system air conditioner.

-Shed is available for guest use and includes a games area, basic kitchenette, table tennis table, dart board, lounge and seating area, second functioning bathroom/toilet.
+Outside, there is a large front deck with outdoor setting, two-seater lounge with two single chairs and a coffee table, and a hooded BBQ, outdoor fire pit, lawned area and fish cleaning facility.
+The shed is available for guest use and includes a games area, basic kitchenette, table tennis table, dart board, lounge and seating area, and a second functioning bathroom and toilet.

 Number of rooms